 When your website is ADA compliant you allow it to easily be found by those who may be visually impaired or have other limitations in searching the web.

 Other than making your website accessible to persons with visual, hearing, and even mobility handicaps, making your website ADA accessible will also allow it to be crawled more effectively by search engines and be found by the increasing number of voice searches that are happening on mobile devices.
 Win-win-win!

 First, if you didn’t design your website and really aren’t sure if your website is already compliant, you can check it here: https://webaccessibility.com/

 While there are no clear legal accessibility guidelines for websites to follow, there are some good practices that are wise to put into place.

 There are many companies that can work with you on usability.
-We’re one of them, so give us a call if you have any questions or concerns about the usability of your website.
+As a Seattle Website Design Agency, we’re one of them, so give us a call if you have any questions or concerns about the usability of your website.